Azure/terraform-azurerm-lz-vending/modules/subscription/README.md

 ## Overview

-Creates a subscription alias, and optionally manages management group association for the resulting subscription.
+Creates a subscription alias
+Optionally:

+- Associates the resulting subscription to a management group
+- Creates the Microsoft Defender for Cloud (DFC) security contact and enables notifications

 ## Notes